eldargab/agent-next/README.md

 ```

 That's it.
 You have a basic `send(req, cb)` function
-(internally backed by core http module) and just apply required functionality on top.
+(internally backed by the core http module) and just apply required functionality on top.
-Simple as that.

 In addition request-response objects (those returned and accepted by the basic `send()`)
 are greatly simplified.
 The Request is just `method`, `url`, `headers`